K7MDL2/RF-Power-Meter-V1/README.md

 ### 9/8/2022 - Testing completed, code updated to match the board changes

-    1. Fixeda EEPROM read bug for temp scaling factor.
-Canged Host IP adrress for testing.
+    1. Fixed EEPROM read bug for temp scaling factor.
+Changed Host IP adrress for testing.
 Some minor comment additions and formatting.
 Muted the debug message for #173, PTT realtime status.
 Eventually put it to use to update the GUI with real time TX/RX state.

 ### 4/15/2022 - Testing completed, code updated to match the board changes